mikerhodes/rapport/README.md

-# Basic Ollama Streamlit app
+# OllamaChat

-This shows a super simple Python LLM chatbot.
-It uses Ollama to run LLMs locally and Streamlit to create the chatbot user interface.
+This is a simple python LLM chatbot.
+It uses Ollama to run LLMs locally and Streamlit to create a chatbot user interface.

 ![](./images/chat-screenshot.png)

+I built this because I'm excited by the idea that one can now (Jan 2025) run pretty competent models locally.
+While this app was originally just a learning exercise, I built enough bits that I'm using it day to day.
+This app is nothing special, and there are a million streamlit LLM demo chat apps around, but it's got:

+- Chat history saved for 7 days to local JSON.
+- File uploads.
+- Regenerate assistant chat messages (the models might be good, but they still emit duds!).
+- Select between installed Ollama models.
+- Customise the system prompt by editing `systemprompt.md`.

 Libraries: